 Mike was a smart man- the kind that does crossword puzzles in ink.
 And even though he got his BS in nursing while holding down a job and helping at home with a toddler, Mike did some dumb things.
 The dumbest thing he did was to start smoking cigarettes as a teenager and to keep the habit for decades.
 He quit cigarettes several years ago, but the damage was done.
 He had COPD.

-Please excuse the teacher coming out in me to explain Mike’s problem.
 Mike also got a condition called myelodysplastic syndrome with monosomy 7.
 MDS is a type of bone marrow cancer.
 In his case, his bone marrow stopped making enough red blood cells, white blood cells, and platelets.
 Red cells carry oxygen to all our body’s cells, and carry CO2 waste away from cells.
 White blood cells fight infections.
 Platelets are essential to keep us from bleeding too easily.
 You can’t live without all these blood cells.
 Mike opted to fight his MDS with chemotherapy.
 Unfortunately, the chemotherapy along with his diabetes eventually destroyed his kidneys.

 We don’t know for sure what caused Mike’s MDS, but SMOKING is a possible cause.
 Let this serve as a public service announcement: Please do not smoke.
 If you need more graphic details about the horrendous effects Mike endured, email me.
 I have the gory details.
-Mike had to get more and more frequent blood transfusions to survive, and still caught multiple infections.
+Mike had to get more and more frequent blood transfusions to survive, and caught multiple infections.
 It is amazing that he lived as long as he did.
 He was definitely a fighter.

 One more free piece of advice: Really try to enjoy every day.
 Tell the people you care about that you love them.
 Spend time with them, hug them, and take pictures.
 Even 40 years passes like a few days.